 Were you or a loved one injured in a plane accident in Miami, FL?
-An experienced Miami aviation/airplane accident lawyer at Shaked Law Firm can help you fight to recover compensation for medical bills, lost wages, and your pain and suffering.
+An experienced Miami aviation/airplane accident lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover compensation for medical bills, lost wages, and your pain and suffering.

 Over the years, we’ve proven that we aren’t just another law firm.
 Our top-rated attorneys have recovered hundreds of millions of dollars in compensation for our clients.

-How Shaked Law Firm Can Help After an Aviation/Airplane Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After an Aviation/Airplane Accident in Miami

 The idea of crashing to the ground in a plane is nothing short of terrifying.
 While most plane crashes aren’t so dramatic, the aftermath is often devastating for victims.
 Plane accident injuries are usually severe.
 You might be looking at hundreds of thousands of dollars in medical bills alone.

 If you were hurt in an airplane accident, you may deserve compensation.
 Unfortunately, getting fair compensation is easier said than done.
 The formal investigation can take months, if not years, to complete.
 You might not even know who’s responsible–or how much you deserve.

 An experienced Miami personal injury lawyer at Shaked Law Personal Injury Lawyers can help.
 Count on us to:

 - Conduct an independent investigation to identify the cause of your accident

 - Hire leading experts in aviation, medicine, and other specialties

 - Analyze the complex state and federal aviation laws that govern your case